This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Description

-Fit & Strong Logo Osteoarthritis (OA) is a common chronic condition among older adults that limits physical activity and is a risk factor for related disabilities.
-Research has proven that arthritis-associated muscle weakness and endurance can be minimized or reversed with regular exercise.
-The Fit & Strong!® program was developed to assist older adults with lower extremity OA to improve mobility and maintain independent functioning.
-The program combines 2 components shown effective for OA: physical activity and behavioral health education.
+Fit & Strong Logo Osteoarthritis (OA) is a chronic condition that often causes progressive functional limitations and contributes to additional medical conditions in older adults.
+However, research has proven that arthritis-associated muscle weakness and endurance can be minimized or reversed with regular exercise.
+As a program geared to address those latter challenges, Fit & Strong!® was developed to improve mobility and maintain independent functioning for older adults with lower extremity OA.
+The program combines 2 components shown effective for OA-related limitations: physical activity and behavioral health education.

-In 2017, the National Council on Aging approved the program as an evidence-based fall prevention approach.
-As of August 2020, the program is offered in many locations throughout 32 states, including several rural communities, and the District of Columbia.
+The program received national endorsement in 2017 when the National Council on Aging approved the program as an evidence-based fall prevention approach.
+By August 2020, the program was offered in many locations throughout 32 states — including rural communities.

-Fit & Strong! offers online instructor training for new instructors.
+Fit & Strong! also offers online instructor training for new instructors.
 The asynchronous online training consists of 5 modules and uses videos, slides, pictures, and interactive test questions.
-The online training can be taken by instructors anywhere they have an internet connection.
+The online training can be taken by instructors anywhere they an internet connection is available.

 Created by teams at the of Illinois at Chicago School of Public Health's Institute for Research and Health Policy, funding for the original program's development was provided by the Centers for Disease Control and Prevention, the National Institute on Aging, the Arthritis Foundation, and The Retirement Research Foundation.